Sixty-miler: Incidents, losses and inquiries

 Over the years of the coastal coal-carrying trade, many sixty-milers were wrecked, involved in collisions with other ships or reefs, or foundered.
-A common factor in most of the losses of 'sixty milers' was bad weather.
+A common factor in most of the losses of sixty milers was bad weather.
 In some losses, a factor seemed to be a haste to put to sea and get the cargo to Sydney.
 Another factor was the use of ocean jetties at some coal loading ports.

 Hazards of ocean jetties

 The waters in which the ocean jetties were located were in nautical parlance called "open roadsteads", meaning "an area near the shore where vessels anchor with relatively little protection from the sea."
 Ocean jetties typically were located so as to have some natural protection from the south, against the common "southerly buster".
 While somewhat protected from the south, all the ocean jetties were exposed to the "black nor'easter", a violent storm that can arise quickly.
 The jetties had little protection from the winter storms known as 'East Coast lows'.
 The rocky reefs that provided protection from one direction would themselves become a hazard, when the weather was from the opposite direction.

 The loading operation at an ocean jetty itself could be hazardous.
 In the days before movable loaders, the ship needed to be repositioned under the fixed loading chutes, either to change hatches or to reduce the amount of trimming needed.
 All this, while in shallow water and close to a rocky shore or beach, made working the jetty ports hazardous.

 Ocean jetty ports were more hazardous for sailing vessels than for the more manoeuvrable steamships.
 Yet, in the earlier years of the coastal trade, coal was mainly shipped on sailing vessels.
 The perils of these operations were shown by the events of the night of 7 September 1867, when two barques—Matador and Bright Planet—were blown ashore and wrecked at Bulli.

 Catherine Hill Bay was the only ocean jetty on the northern coalfield.
-On 1 June 1903, the sixty-miler Illaroo was driven ashore in a gale.
+On 1 June 1903, the sixty-miler, Illaroo, was driven ashore in a gale.
 Fortunately, she was refloated and survived.
-The same year, a fully laden interstate collier, the Shamrock, was lost there.
+The same year, a fully laden interstate collier, Shamrock, was lost there.
 On 16 April 1914 the sixty-miler Wallarah, while departing Catherine Hill Bay during a squally "east-nor-easter", was wrecked when heavy seas forced her onto the reef 70-yards to the south of the jetty.
 In 1920, the small steamer, Lubra, while departing the port, struck a submerged object—probably a wreck—and was holed, she was beached in a desperate attempt to save her, but became a wreck.
 There were no deaths in these four incidents.